17 Differences Cottagecore vs Shabby Chic

 cottagecore vs shabby chic

 Natural Fibers: Cottagecore values natural fibers such as jute, sisal, and hemp.
-These materials are often used for rugs, doormats, and wall hangings, adding a textural element that complements the natural aesthetic.
+These materials are used for handmade rugs, doormats, and wall hangings, adding a textural element.

-Ceramic and Porcelain: Cottagecore embraces ceramic and porcelain dishware, vases, and decorative objects.
-These materials, often adorned with delicate floral patterns or rustic motifs, add a vintage and cozy touch to cottagecore spaces.
+Ceramic and Porcelain: Ceramic and porcelain dishware, vases, and decorative objects are definately cottagecore.
+These materials, often made with delicate floral patterns or rustic motifs, add a vintage and cozy touch to cottagecore spaces.

 cottagecore vs shabby chic